EOUSdigital/Traversing-The-DOM-Elements/README.md

    - Toggle a class like `.card-selected` on that card only.
    - Optionally log or display which card was selected using a data attribute or the title.

-This challenge connects traversal directly to a very common pattern: **event delegation + component‑scoped updates**.
+This challenge directly connects traversal to a prevalent pattern: **event delegation + component-scoped updates**.

 ---